duongddinh/blog/_posts/2022-01-02-Square-design.markdown

 ## Inspiration

-**Inspiration/How I make the website:** I use google slides to design this before I code the whole website.
-I believe that even though the right tools play an important role in designing, with the right attitude and creativity, tools become less important.
-The idea of the website comes from mostly nature, the beauty and colorful of nature.
-Square brings the feel of stability, trustworthy, and honesty.
+**Inspiration/How I make the website:** I utilized Google Slides to design the website before proceeding with the coding phase.
+While the right tools undoubtedly play a significant role in the design process, I firmly believe that with the right attitude and creativity, the importance of tools diminishes.
+The inspiration for the website primarily stems from the captivating beauty and vibrant colors of nature.
+The use of squares imparts a sense of stability, trustworthiness, and honesty.

 ## Bottom line

 To answer the question above,  _But how minimalist is enough minimalist?_  The answer is _yes_, as long as you can justify the simplistic design.
-I emphasize attention seeking and the elegancy in my website.
-The idea behind this is there are many hidden meanings in every square as well as in every piece of art; you have to look for it to find the beauty.
-Big space of nothingness often contains the hidden world.
+I strive to highlight attention-seeking elements and elegance in my website design.
+The concept behind this approach is that every square, as well as every piece of art, harbors numerous hidden meanings that require exploration to uncover their inherent beauty.
+Often, it is within vast expanses of apparent nothingness that hidden worlds reside.

-**Why does this page exists?** Because I want to highlight the change and the growth in the way I design.
-I want to believe that I also invented this design language.
+**Why does this page exists?** I aim to emphasize the evolution and growth in my design approach, as I strive to believe that I have contributed to the creation of this design language.

-I introduced the concept of more than minimalist design, which is practical in most portfolio cases where aesthetic is what you are looking for.
+I have introduced the concept of going beyond minimalism, which proves beneficial in various portfolio cases where aesthetics are a primary focus.